 Kalamata olive trees are low-maintenance, able to tolerate many different soil types, a range of sunlight, and able to withstand temperatures as low as 22°F (-5.5°C).

 Sun and shade

-Kalamata olive trees thrive in full sunlight, when they receive at least 6 – 8 hours of direct sunlight per day.
+All olive trees love the sun, and the Kalamata olive tree is no different.
+Kalamata olive trees thrive in full sunlight when they receive at least 8 hours of direct sunlight per day.

-This olive tree can also tolerate partial shade (4 – 6 hours of sunlight), but this may reduce their overall production yield and slow down the growing.
+This olive tree can also tolerate partial shade (4 – 6 hours of sunlight), but this may reduce its overall production yield and slow down the growth.

-Kalamata olive trees are able to tolerate a wide variety of soil, but they prefer well-draining, various loamy soils: sandy loam, clay loam, silt loam, and silty clay loam.
+Kalamata olive trees are able to tolerate a wide variety of soil as long as it boasts good drainage.
+Though they prefer well-draining, various loamy soils: sandy loam, clay loam, silt loam, and silty clay loam.

 Although Kalamata olive trees can tolerate drought, they should be watered regularly when first planted to help establish a healthy root system.
 For the first few weeks after planting, water your Kalamata olive tree twice weekly.

 After that, you can reduce watering to once every week or bi-weekly.
 Don’t water soil that is already moist to avoid olive tree overwatering symptoms.
 Test the level by inserting your finger into the soil to at least 2 inches (5 cm) down.
 If the soil feels dry and soil particles don’t stick to your finger, you need to water.